 zRam is a kernel module that was introduced in the linux kernel 3.2.
 Previously it was also called

-zRam is a compressed ram disc that uses the high speed compression algorithm
+zRam is a compressed block device that uses the high speed compression algorithm

 gz that is widely used.
 It’s compression ratio is not as good as the compression ratio of